TE WHANGANUI A HEI

 - Snorkeling is best at either end as the marine life enjoy a boulder terrain

-Entrance to the Cathedral Cove track and Gemstone Bay Snorkel Trail Marine Reserve is FREE!
+Entrance to the Cathedral Cove track and Gemstone Bay are PRESENTLY CLOSED, please book onto one of our Snorkel Tours to visit the Snorkel Trail Marine Reserve.